engity-com/bifroest/docs/reference/auditlog/remote-targets/index.md

 * A receipt without its artifact fails closed, unless durable retention deletion already began.
 * If both receipt and artifact disappear, detection requires an independent inventory.

-Receipts also hold the audit outbox for [`session.recording.delivery.failed` and `session.recording.delivery.succeeded`](../events.md#sessionrecordingdeliveryfailed).
-They count toward `maximumSpoolBytes`.
-Each state update atomically replaces a receipt; temporary copies left by a crash are inventoried and recovered before further spool growth is admitted.
+With an enabled audit journal, receipts also hold the outbox for [`session.recording.delivery.failed` and `session.recording.delivery.succeeded`](../events.md#sessionrecordingdeliveryfailed).
+Recording-only receipts have **no audit outbox**.
+All receipts count toward `maximumSpoolBytes`; temporary copies left by atomic replacement are recovered before admitting more spool growth.

 ## Recording delivery

 * One sequential worker per selected target retries asynchronously with backoff and jitter; notifications have a periodic safety scan.
-* The first failure in an episode is durably recorded and audited **before another attempt**.
-Retries do not flood the journal.
+* With audit enabled, the first failure in an episode is durably recorded and audited **before another attempt**.
+A successful publication needs both a signed acknowledgement and success audit event.
+Startup replays a pending success event **without republishing**.
-* A successful publication needs a durable signed acknowledgement **and** success audit event.
-If acknowledgement persistence fails, the running worker does not immediately republish; **restart can repeat publication**.
+* Recording-only has no delivery audit events: failures retry with backoff, and a **durable signed acknowledgement** completes delivery.
+If acknowledgement persistence fails, the running worker does not immediately republish; restart can repeat publication in either mode.
-* After a durable acknowledgement, startup replays a pending success event **without republishing**.
 Targets must reject conflicting bytes and support idempotent retries.
-* Changing or removing a target with an outstanding delivery or audit obligation fails at startup.
-A fully acknowledged and audited historical target does not block changes.
+* Changing or removing a target with outstanding delivery (or an enabled audit obligation) fails at startup.
+Completed historical targets do not block changes.
-* Shutdown allows up to five seconds for acknowledgements and audit events; unfinished work remains in the local spool for restart.
+* Shutdown allows up to five seconds for acknowledgements and, when audit is enabled, audit events.
+Unfinished work remains in the local spool for restart.

 ## Recording retention

 `recording.retainFor` defaults to 30 days.
 It starts at sealing without targets, or at the **latest durable target acknowledgement** with targets.
-Every selected target's success event must also be durably marked before deletion.
+With audit enabled, each selected target's success event must also be durably marked before deletion.

-Housekeeping verifies the signed receipt and artifact, marks deletion durably, deletes the local artifact **before** the receipt, and retries later if verification, deletion or audit-start fails. `retainFor: 0s` stops new deletions, not one already begun.
+Housekeeping verifies the signed receipt and artifact, marks deletion durably, deletes the local artifact **before** the receipt, and retries later if verification, deletion or (when enabled) audit-start fails. `retainFor: 0s` stops new deletions, not one already begun.
 Remote copies and local audit-log segments are never deleted by Recording retention.

 ## Example